How to Support Tomato Plants: Tomato Stakes and More

 It's up to you.
 But here's what I do: For tomatoes on twine, I leave only one stem.
 In a cage, I allow 3 or 4 to grow because the plant has more space.

-What should I use to tie the tomato plant to the stake?
+What should I use to tie my plants to the tomato stakes?

 I use a natural-fibre twine such as sisal or jute because at the end of the season I can compost it or let it fall to the soil where it decomposes.

-Here are more ideas for tying tomato plants to stakes:
+Here are more ideas for tying plants to stakes:

 Will the tomato cage tip over when the plant gets big?